Satisfactory Academic Progress Policy

 Up to 30 units of (non-degree applicable) remedial or ESL coursework will be excluded from the maximum time frame assessment they will be counted for GPA and pace assessments.
 Transfer courses, generally factor into maximum time frame assessments.
 In addition, GPA and completion rate from other schools may also affect probation status.

-Please Note: All students with bachelor degrees will be considered to have exceeded the maximum time frame and must be approved by an appeal committee before being funded.
+Note: All students with bachelor degrees will be considered to have exceeded the maximum time frame and must be approved by an appeal committee before being funded.

-Santa Monica College Financial Aid Office Satisfactory Academic Progress Policy 2015-16
+SMC Financial Aid Office Satisfactory Academic Progress Policy 2015-16